storyprotocol/documentation/docs/Protocol Concepts/royalty-module/ip-royalty-vault.md

 ## How Revenue Flows

-> 🚧 Quick Note
->
-> The below example uses $USDC, when in reality the token would be one of our [whitelisted revenue tokens](https://docs.story.foundation/docs/deployed-smart-contracts#whitelisted-revenue-tokens) like $WIP.

 This section will help explain how revenue flows from the time of payment to being claimed by the royalty token holder.
 For the purposes of explanation, we will use an example from the [Liquid Absolute Percentage (LAP)](doc:liquid-absolute-percentage), but it is the same for any royalty policy.

-Imagine we have a scenario where IPA4 tips IPA3 1M USDC by calling `payRoyaltyOnBehalf`.
+Imagine we have a scenario where IPA4 tips IPA3 1M WIP by calling `payRoyaltyOnBehalf`.

 1. Revenue Tokens flow to the Royalty Module contract.
 This contract then splits up the tokens based on the **royalty stack** on the receiving IPA.
 In this case, IPA3 has a royalty stack of 15%, so 850k tokens flow to IP Royalty Vault 3, and 150k tokens flow to the LAP contract.